SHIHAB32155/E-commerce-Web-Application/README.md

 Secondly, we should install pyCharm.
 To download pyCharm we can visit https://www.jetbrains.com/pycharm/download/#section=windows.

-Secondly, now we should install python django to install django we should write 'pip install django' in our command prompt.
+Thirdly, now we should install python django to install django we should write 'pip install django' in our command prompt.

-Thirdly, now we should install virtual Environment to install this we should write 'pip install virtualenv' in our command Prompt.
+Fourthly, now we should install virtual Environment to install this we should write 'pip install virtualenv' in our command Prompt.

 Now we can run this application in our system.
 For running server we should write command 'python manage.py runserver' in our pycharm terminal and cope the server address like below and we should paste it in our favourite browser:
 ![image](https://user-images.githubusercontent.com/41536380/87870344-4f935b00-c9a7-11ea-858b-4d42f7cb7312.png)